Introduction to LEV¶

 What to Watch Out For:

-- Independent events assumption doesn't reflect real attack patterns
+- Independent events assumption doesn't reflect real attack patterns, so this will introduce some error.

 - Past vs. future confusion - don't assume past exploitation guarantees future exploitation